urban-wombat/flattables/README.md

 done by code generation.
 So there's a (managed) difference between the [FlatBuffers style guide](https://google.github.io/flatbuffers/flatbuffers_guide_writing_schema.html) and the need to export `Go` fields.
 Languages such as Java convert field names to lowerCamelCase, which is what `FlatTables` requires here, consistent with `Go` unexported fields.
-They are exported as UpperCamelCase where needed in raw `Go` structs used by `FlatTables`, namely:
+But they are exported as UpperCamelCase where needed in raw `Go` structs used by `FlatTables`, namely:
 ```
 type RootTableSlice struct {...}